Steady Hand on the Revenue Growth Throttle as Economic Recovery Nears

 Here's a pro tip.
 Many companies have gotten cavalier about rigorous credit checks and managing AR.
 Cash has been cheap enough that carrying receivables hasn't been burdensome, and there have been few defaults.
 That will change as cash tightens for customers.
 Consider inexpensive receivables insurance options.
 I'm happy to provide a referral if that's of interest.
 The devil is indeed in the details of these policies and you need a knowledgeable guide.

-Talent - As customers reduce staff, often in-house experience with parts and maintenance will deteriorate.
+As customers reduce staff, often in-house experience with parts and maintenance will deteriorate.
 Your support team will have to start from scratch with some new folks.
 Also, engineering and maintenance teams may be reduced, and that will be reflected in the deteriorating performance of equipment and a lack of engineering resources to evaluate projects later.
+At the same time wage growth will slow, so the budgets and needs for automation will be diminished.

-Used Machines - Often used machines become your greatest competitor with current customers whose familiarity with your machines makes them more comfortable with acquiring inexpensive but relatively strong machines on the market and rebuilding them in-house.
+Often used machines become your greatest competitor with current customers whose familiarity with your machines makes them more comfortable with acquiring inexpensive but relatively strong machines on the market and rebuilding them in-house.
+Tax reforms may be introduced to incentivize capital investment, but corporate taxes are irrelevant if companies aren't solidly profitable.

 Prospect Recession Experience